xoshaunalynn/Dr.Barnes/README.md

 ## Apprentice Commands
 - **BULLETIN**: Submit a post to the Bulletin Board.

-**Each rank also has access to the commands for the lower ranks,
+**Each rank also has access to the commands for the lower ranks, where applicable.**